RS-256/slimeOptimizer/README.md

 # slimeOptimizer
-tell you where you stand in slime farm
+tell you where you stand in huge slime farm